pat-glitch/AdventOfCode/readme.md

-I'm participating in the Advent Of Code - 2024, here's hoping all goes well!
+I'm participating in the Advent Of Code - 2024, solutions here in Go and C !